chris-ch/category-theory-basics/README.md

 because there is only one function from the empty set to any other set, the empty function corresponding to the set containing no relation.

 A __terminal object__ has a unique arrow coming from every other object.
 In the category __Set__ the terminal object is any singleton set.
-All singleton sets being isomorphic to each other they are all good candidates.
+All singleton sets being isomorphic to each other they are all equivalent from a categorical perspective.

 In general in category theory identity is up to isomorphism.
 Whatever may be inside objects are out of reach.
 We only look at the quantity of information, not the information itself.